Emilianopp/skillQuery-backend/README.md

+## Integration and analysis were completed, documentation will be updated soon

 # Data Science Qualifications

 Original project goal was to gather insight on what is needed become a Data Scientist in Canada.